alex-marumo/remdo/README.md

 getActiveEditorState() (not available publicly) returns a different state than editor.getEditorState() which can cause problems if someone modifies state in editor.update()
-Vite and it's HMR cause errorOnKlassMismatch when saving custom's node source file think about nested lists and CSS
+Vite and it's HMR cause errorOnKlassMismatch when saving custom's node source file think about nested lists and CSS throw Error("error") in update works, but throw "error" is silently eaten

 //TODO reading or just passing editor state should be enough, re-check in the newer lexical version editor.update(() => {
 key = $getNearestNodeFromDOMNode(event.target).getKey();
 });

+there is no $isLexicalNode function and there is no way to implement is on your own

 TODO consider changing rootElement to ul/li instead of adjusting schema in rootTransform TODO refactor dom event listeners